fastapi/fastapi/docs/en/docs/advanced/custom-response.md

 Here are some of the available responses.

-Have in mind that you can use `Response` to return anything else, or even create a custom sub-class.
+Have in mind that you can use `Response` to return anything else, or even create a custom subclass.

 !!! note "Technical Details"
     You could also use `from starlette.responses import HTMLResponse`.